 Definition \ref{SDIC exponential} is a definition on which it is very hard to see how to perform a lepidopteric transformation, because Definition \ref{SDIC exponential} gives a requirement in terms of an exponential growth in a single quantity: the distance of separation between nearby states, as the system evolves in time.
 We are already brushing under the rug the fact that \ref{sdms} and \ref{structural mixing} are assuming the existence of a metric of distance between evolution functions.
 But in a hawkmoth version of Definition \ref{SDIC exponential}, unlike in the butterfly version, there is no single quantity that can grow in time.
 A hawkmoth version would have to relate model distance with state space distance.
 It would have to coordinate a metric of model structure distance with a metric of state space distance.
 This will turn out, we will see, to actually be even more challenging than it seems.

-That the two above definitions should at least be considered to be in the right neighborhood of what a hawkmoth effect should involve is well motivated by the Miller analogy argument.
-But that is not the only reason for thinking what we have above captures the spirit of what the LSE group are attempting to argue that the hawkmoth effect can do.
+That the two above definitions should at least be considered to be in the right neighborhood of what a hawkmoth effect should involve is well motivated by the butterfly/hawkmoth analogy.
+But we needn't put too much weight on this analogy.